Meno Martha International Menopause Directory

 DotS the definition of medically induced menopause may vary.
 In Medically Induced Menopause: What Is Medically Induced Menopause? the JH’s definition is:

-“Medically induced menopause is when menopause happens because of surgery or treatment, rather than naturally.
-For example, because of chemotherapy, or surgery to remove the ovaries”.4
+“This type of menopause happens because of surgery or treatment.
+It’s a direct result of certain medicines, treatments or an operation.
+For example, chemotherapy or surgery to remove the ovaries”.4

 Cause